Make Your ERP Rollout a Success

 Once you’ve marked the go-live date on your calendars, you can start planning the phases of your implementation, establishing reasonable targets and deadlines for specific activities.
 In the event that some tasks take longer than expected, build some extra time into your schedule, so you can tackle unexpected delays without dangerously extending your timeline.
 Having the go-live date in mind will help your team stay on schedule and avoid procrastination.

 The days leading up to the ERP go-live date are filled with anxiety, but if you take a well-planned, proactive approach to your software implementation, you can launch your system without fear.
-At Datix, we’ve led countless manufacturing and distribution clients to successful go lives.
+At Datix, we’ve led countless manufacturing clients to successful go lives.
 Our proven process adheres to best practices, keeping projects on track.
-As a certified Epicor partner, our consultants understand what it takes to implement an ERP solution that optimizes each client’s unique business processes.
+As a certified Epicor Gold Partner, our consultants understand what it takes to implement an ERP solution that optimizes each client’s unique business processes.

 Make sure your go live doesn’t go wrong.
 Get in touch with our ERP experts today to get your software implementation done right!